architecture/network

 FusedRecurrentInitializerNames

-Context for ONNX fused recurrent initializer names.
+Context for ONNX fused recurrent initializer names, grouping weight, recurrent-weight, and bias tensor name strings.

 GatingNetworkProps

-Internal network properties accessed during gating operations.
+Internal network properties accessed during gating operations for node-index dirty flag management.

 GeneEndpointsContext